Antarctica, South Georgia & Falkland Islands

 Whats included?

-- All Zodiac landings and excursions as per itinerary
+- All Zodiac landings and excursions, as per itinerary, guided by our Expedition Team

-- Guiding and lectures by our experienced expedition leader and team
+- Briefings and lectures by our Expedition Leader and Team

-- Full board on the ship - breakfast, lunch, dinner, snacks
+- Full board on the ship - breakfast, lunch, dinner and snacks

-- Free tea and coffee 24 hours daily
+- Free tea and coffee available 24 hours

 What’s not included?